Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 Go for: Multiple below-rim hikes (Bright Angel to Resthouse + South Kaibab to Ooh Aah or Cedar Ridge)

-Ambitious option: Indian Garden or even rim-to-rim day hike (for very fit families)
+Ambitious option: Indian Garden or rim-to-rim day hike (very fit families only)

 Why: Teens can handle challenging hikes and will remember the accomplishment.